bamadesigner/bamadesigner-gatsby/src/content/gatsby.md

 template: ""
 description: "Gatsby is a free and open source framework based on React.
 I have become a big fan of their community, their leadership, and the priority they place on accessibility.
 Join my Gatsby Google Group."
 ---
 [Gatsby](https://www.gatsbyjs.org/) is a free and open source framework based on React.
 I have become a big fan of their community, their leadership, and the priority they place on accessibility.
+This website is built using Gatsby.

 ## Gatsby Google Group
 I created (and moderate) a Google Group forum where web developers discuss, share, support each other, and learn all things Gatsby.
 You are welcome to join!
 I look forward to learning with you.